espressif/esp-faq/docs/en/software-framework/wifi.rst

 -----------------------------------------------------------------------------------------------------------------------------------------------

-Why can't a router with WPA2 encryption be connnected when the WiFi scan auth mode threshold is set to WPA2_WPA3_PSK in menuconfig, but only routers with WPA3 or WPA2/WPA3 encryption can?
+Why can't a router with WPA2 encryption be connected when the WiFi scan auth mode threshold is set to WPA2_WPA3_PSK in menuconfig, but only routers with WPA3 or WPA2/WPA3 encryption can?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - This is due to the ordering of the authmode threshold: ``OPEN < WEP < WPA_PSK < OWE < WPA2_PSK = WPA_WPA2_PSK < WAPI_PSK < WPA3_PSK = WPA2_WPA3_PSK = DPP``.
 In other words, WPA2_WPA3_PSK uses WPA3_PSK as the authmode threshold, so it cannot connect to a router that only supports WPA2 encryption.